CheryX/mmusielik.xyz/_posts/2022-10-22-discord-slideshow.md

 In the **Rich Presence > Art Assets** tab, upload your assets, then approve changes.

-> Note: After refreshing the assets will look like they're gone, **it is a discord bug**.
-After 3-5 minutes the assets will work.
+> Note: You need to wait 3-5 minutes for assets to cache.
 Until that happens, you can prepare the code.

 ![](/assets/rpc3.png)